top of page

 The Memorial Stand on the north side of the ground is named in honour of those who lost their lives in service to their country and the trawlermen lost at sea from the port of Fleetwood.

-Its entrance is along Highbury Avenue and to get here from the Parkside Stand requires you to take the footpath along the edge of Memorial Park and then round the back of the Memorial Stand to the turnstiles in the northwest corner.
+Its entrance is along Highbury Avenue and to get here from the Parkside Stand requires you to take the footpath along the edge of Memorial Park and then round the back of the Memorial Stand to the turnstiles in the northwest corner (T3-5).
+These turnstiles are immediately to the left of the Highbury Stand turnstiles.

 Inside the Ground